HyeonjunSim/pi-top-battery-status/README.md

   5. cd pi-top-battery-status-master

-  6. ./install
+  6. chmod +x ./install

+  7. ./install

-  7. Reboot your pi
+  8. Reboot your pi

 If you want to recompile the program, you need to install